-On the other hand, Linux is completely open-source, and the software is maintained by the community of developers, which means that anyone with enough skill can customize Linux according to its needs.
+On the other hand, Linux is completely open-source, and the software is maintained by a community of developers, which means that anyone with enough skill can customize Linux according to its needs.

-Windows 11 is just like its predecessors, incredibly simple to use, and in order to do so, you don’t have to know how to work with the command line.
+Windows 11 is just like its predecessors: straightforward to use, and to do so, you don’t have to know how to work with the command line.

-All settings are accessible from the graphical interface, allowing you to easily change any setting.
+All settings are accessible from the graphical interface, allowing you to change any setting easily.
 If you’re an advanced user, you can also use Windows PowerShell to modify settings with the command line.

-Installing applications is pretty simple and you just have to download the setup file, double-click it and follow the instructions on the screen.
+Installing applications is pretty simple you have to download the setup file, double-click it and follow the instructions on the screen.

 With the recent changes to the Microsoft Store, you should be able to install Win32 applications directly from it, so you won’t even have to use the browser to download setup files.

-Linux on the other hand does require a bit of technical knowledge.
-While the operating system has its store that you can use to download apps, some apps are only available for download through the Terminal.
+Linux, on the other hand, does require a bit of technical knowledge.
+While the operating system has a store that you can use to download apps, some apps are only available for download through the Terminal.

 As for configuration, you might have to change certain settings in Linux through the Terminal.
 This can be a bit daunting to first-time users, and it does have a learning curve to it.

-As for Windows 11 vs Linux ease of use debate, Windows is a more user-friendly solution compared to Linux, allowing you to easily change settings and install apps without ever having to open the command line.
+As for the Windows 11 vs Linux ease of use debate, Windows is a more user-friendly solution than Linux, allowing you to easily change settings and install apps without ever having to open the command line.

 If you want to try Linux on your Windows PC, you can do so easily with Linux emulator software and see which operating system is easier to use.

-Linux doesn’t have support for Android apps natively, and the only way to run them is to use a compatibility layer such as Anbox for example.
-This isn’t a perfect solution, but it should work on any PC that has enough power to run it.
+Linux doesn’t have support for Android apps natively, and the only way to run them is to use a compatibility layer such as Anbox.
+This isn’t a perfect solution, but it should work on any PC with enough power to run it.

-On the other hand, Windows 11 will bring support for Android apps natively, so you won’t have to use third-party applications or emulators to run it.
+On the other hand, Windows 11 will natively support Android apps, so you won’t have to use third-party applications or emulators to run it.

 Android apps will utilize Intel Ivy Bridge technology, but you should be able to run Android apps even if you’re using AMD CPU.

-KDE is a popular desktop environment for Linux, and many users are wondering how is Windows 11 comparing to KDE.
+KDE is a popular desktop environment for Linux, and many users are wondering how Windows 11 is compared to KDE.

-All that we said about Linux in the previous section applies here for KDE as well, however, there is one similarity between KDE and Windows 11, and that’s the user interface.
+All that we said about Linux in the previous section also applies here to KDE.
+However, there is one similarity between KDE and Windows 11: the user interface.

 The menu is slightly similar to the new Start Menu from Windows 11 with its big icons, but unlike the new Start Menu, the menu in KDE has a sidebar that you can use to access applications and settings.

-The interface is highly customizable, and you can even set the dock to be in the center like on Windows 11 or macOS.Widgets are also available in KDE and you can add various widgets from the widgets panel to your desktop.
+The interface is highly customizable, and you can even set the dock to be in the center like on Windows 11 or macOS.Widgets are also available in KDE; you can add various widgets from the widgets panel to your desktop.

-Unlike in Windows 11, KDE widgets don’t have their separate panel, so they are always on your desktop, like in the older versions of Windows.
+Unlike in Windows 11, KDE widgets don’t have a separate panel, so they are always on your desktop, like in the older versions of Windows.

 As for Windows, KDE seems to have slightly rounded top corners while keeping the bottom corners sharp.

-Microsoft has revamped the File Explorer and removed all Ribbon menus, and instead of them, the File Explorer now has a set of most used functions in the icon toolbar.
+Microsoft has revamped File Explorer and removed all Ribbon menus, and instead of them, File Explorer now has a set of most used functions in the icon toolbar.

 This is somewhat similar to what KDE and other Linux distributions are doing, and with a fresh set of icons and a more streamlined File Explorer, Windows 11 might look just a bit like KDE.